-"How do I spend from my subaccount?"
+How do I send from my subaccount?

-"How many subaccounts can I have?"
+How many subaccounts can I have?

-"Can I use subaccounts to manage bitcoin held in my IRA?"
+Can I use subaccounts to manage funds held in my IRA?

-"How do subaccounts work technically?"
+How do subaccounts work technically?

-The bottom line is that even though your subaccounts are all managed by the same hardware devices, they are each based upon distinct sets of xpubs and the resulting addresses create no data on the blockchain that can be used by an observer to correlate funds in different subaccounts as long as you don’t send funds from one subaccount to another.
+The bottom line is that even though your subaccounts are all managed by the same hardware devices, they are each based upon distinct sets of xpubs and the resulting addresses create no data on the blockchain that can be used by an observer to correlate funds in different subaccounts, as long as you don’t send funds from one subaccount to another.